 Reporting Child Abuse

-To report child abuse or neglect call the Child Protection Helpline on 132 111 (24 hours/7 days) or click here for more information.
+For further information regarding reporting a child at risk visit NSW Communities & Justice or call the Child Protection Helpline on 132 111 (24 hours/7 days) or click here for more information.